-Bees and other insects all have a place in the world.
-They help maintain a natural balance so some pests do not destroy food crops.
-Some of them even provide important pollination services for many of the foods we eat.
+Bees and other buzzing insects all have an important place in our world.
+They help maintain a natural balance and provide important pollination services for many of the foods we eat.
 However, not everyone is a big fan of bees.
-And, even those of us who are may find ourselves wanting to learn how to keep bees away.
+And, even those of us who are may find ourselves wanting to learn how to keep bees away from time to time.

 - Grow herbs or flowers that repel bees